Pound with pump - Bandera County Courier

 According to findings from manned spaceflight

-Hertha's mascot Herthinho was the first patient to be available.
+Hertha's mascot Herthinho was the first patient.
 In a treatment room, the colossal bear perched on a massage bench.
 One of the numerous physiotherapists looked after him.
 A highlight is certainly the “Vacumed”, a tubular device that Herthas mascot would never fit in.

 This external vascular pump is based on medical and technical knowledge from manned space travel.
 It can be used for circulatory disorders, pain, chronic wounds and so-called “restless legs”.